outerlooper/OuterlooperPress/README.md

 - Download "***OuterlooperPress***" into the `./wp-content/themes/` folder.
 - Make sure the "***Twenty Twenty One***" WordPress *(parent)* theme is installed.
 - Open the `OuterlooperPress/` theme directory in terminal.
-- Run `npm-install` to update packages.
+- Run `npm-install` to grab the packages.
-- Run `gulp` to build assets.
+- Run `gulp` to build the assets.

 ## Gulp Build